caracal-pipeline/caracal-docs/sphinx/manual/workers/selfcal/index.rst

 **transfer_model**
 --------------------------------------------------

-  Transfer model from last WSclean imaging run to the MODEL_DATA column of another .MS
+  Transfer the model from the last WSClean imaging run to the MODEL_DATA column of another .MS .

   **enable**

     *bool*, *optional*, *default = True*

-    Execute this segment (default False)
+    Enable the 'transfer_model' segment.

   **transfer_to_label**

     *str*, *optional*, *default = corr*

-    label of .ms file to which to transfer the model
+    Label of the .MS file to which to transfer the model.

   **model**

     *str*, *optional*, *default = auto*

-    Name of the sky model file (currently the only supported format is that of WSclean component lists).
+    Name of the sky model file.
+(Currently the only supported format is that of WSClean component lists.)
 When 'auto', the pipeline builds the file name from the input parameters of the selfcal loop.
 The file is assumed to be in the 'output' directory.

   **row_chunks**

     *int*, *optional*, *default = 0*

-    Number of rows of input .MS that are processed in a single chunk.
+    Number of rows of the input .MS that are processed in a single chunk.

   **model_chunks**